 Software intensive organisations require the integration of agility, people, process, product and tool elements for establishing a hybrid adaptive software development capability.
 This paper presents the results of the empirical study that has been conducted to identify the important underlying characteristics of the hybrid adaptive software development capability elements.
 Based on this investigation, the most critical and the least critical characteristics of the hybrid adaptive software development capability elements have been identified.
 The findings of this empirical study have several implications, and can be re-casted into making practical recommendations for establishing a situation-specific hybrid adaptive software development capability.

-AlJaafreh, A, Al-adaileh, R, Gill, A, Al-Ani, A & Alzoubi, Y 2014, 'A Review of Literature of Initial Trust in E-Services: The Case of Internet Banking Services in Jordanian Context', Journal of Electronic Banking Systems, vol. 2014, pp. 1-10.View/Download from: UTS OPUS or Publisher's site
+AlJaafreh, A, Al-adaileh, R, Gill, A, Al-Ani, A & Alzoubi, Y 2014, 'A Review of Literature of Initial Trust in E-Services: The Case of Internet Banking Services in Jordanian Context', Journal of Electronic Banking Systems, vol. 2014, pp. 1-10.View/Download from: Publisher's site

-Gill, AQ & Bunker, D 2013, 'Towards the development of a cloud-based communication technologies assessment tool: An analysis of practitioners' perspectives', VINE: Journal of Information and Knowledge Management Systems, vol. 43, no. 1, pp. 57-77.View/Download from: UTS OPUS or Publisher's site
+Gill, AQ & Bunker, D 2013, 'Towards the development of a cloud-based communication technologies assessment tool: An analysis of practitioners' perspectives', VINE: Journal of Information and Knowledge Management Systems, vol. 43, no. 1, pp. 57-77.View/Download from: Publisher's site

 Purpose - In distributed adaptive development environments (DADE), a primary concern is that of human communication and knowledge sharing among developers.
 Developers' task performance will be enhanced when their task needs are aligned with the communication media or technology capabilities of the development environment.
 What are actual communication needs of developers; and how do we enable developers to self-assess and select appropriate communication technology for their tasks in the DADE.
 The purpose of this paper is to investigate and present research based on the developers' needs for communication technologies in the context of DADE.
 Design/methodology/approach The authors applied an exploratory qualitative research method to investigate, analyze and integrate survey information sourced from 40 developers, to identify their communication technology needs and, based on this information, the authors then set up a practical tool communication technologies assessment tool (CTAT) to assist developers in the self-assessment and selection of appropriate communication technologies for their DADE; and also to share this assessment knowledge with other developers or teams located in various DADEs.
 Findings The results of this research suggest that an effective CTAT should be an integral part of the DADE; and a DADE should have a single source of information in order to avoid possible communication inconsistencies and ambiguities.